Kansas UCCJEA

 more appropriate forum, the court of this state shall dismiss the proceeding.

-court of this state shall determine whether a proceeding to enforce the
+state shall determine whether a proceeding to enforce the determination has been

-determination has been commenced in another state.
-If a proceeding to enforce a
+commenced in another state.
+If a proceeding to enforce a child-custody

 (UCCJEA 207). (a) A court of this state which has jurisdiction under this act to